 Jordan Matthews is a former Assistant United States Attorney and experienced trial lawyer.
 As a federal prosecutor, Jordan investigated and prosecuted a wide range of crimes, including national security, espionage, theft of trade secret, cybercrime, extortion, RICO, civil rights, financial fraud, and tax offenses.
-Jordan currently focuses her practice on internal and government investigations; high-stakes criminal, civil, and administrative litigation; and compliance counseling.
+Jordan currently focuses her practice on internal and government investigations, high-stakes civil and criminal litigation, and compliance counseling.

 Jordan was an Assistant United States Attorney for nearly seven years, most recently serving in the National Security and Cybercrime Section of the Chicago U.S. Attorney’s Office.
 During Jordan's time as a federal prosecutor, she tried numerous cases to verdict and led hundreds of investigations.
 Jordan also frequently worked closely with corporations who were victims of crime.

 Prior to joining the U.S. Attorney's Office, Jordan was a litigator at a multinational law firm where she handled commercial litigation matters with an emphasis on products-based class actions, mass torts, and consumer fraud.

 Jordan is on the Board of Managers for Legal Action Chicago, co-chair of the Chicago chapter of the Women's White Collar Defense Association, and an active member of the Black Women Lawyers' Association of Greater Chicago.

 Hot Trends in DOJ and SEC Enforcement & Litigation Chicago Conference - Sandpiper Partners LLC

 - University of Pennsylvania (J.D.
 2009); Yale University (B.A. in Political Science 2006)